-The Research Intent Ontology is a lightweight, task-oriented framework for open research utilizing the Open Web Platform.
+The Research Intent Ontology is a lightweight, flow-centric framework for open research for the Open Web Platform.
 The Research Intent Ontology partition research into manageable units, called research cases, that make explicit the chain of questions that goes through the researcher's mind as research progresses.

 Research cases are intended to be powerful enough to describe the most complex and intricate of research problems, and simple enough to be useful for informal research that could be thought of more as proactive learning.
 Research cases make knowledge creation explicit and allow research and knowledge to be built upon and shared openly and in context across platforms and research disciplines.

 This draft is very much a work in progress.
 Please don't critique too harshly while we're working on it.
 Instead, please join in the effort to improve it!